 We wish to thank an anonymous referee, our discussant Franck Portier and participants at the 2004 CIRJE-TCER macro conference and CERGE-EI for their helpful comments.
 We owe a special thanks to Fumio Hayashi for his many constructive comments.
-The research of the first author was funded by grant numbers 12124202 and 15530282 from the Japanese Ministry of Education, Culture, Sports, Science and Technology.
+Both authors are grateful to the Japanese Ministry of Education for support.